Friday, November 18, 2022

 Already in 2007, 15 years ago, Red Baron visited Trier with the Museumsgesellschaft.
 The occasion was an exhibition about Constantine, the Roman emperor who gave Christianity the breakthrough in the Empire.

-Actually, there were three exhibitions, one in the Museum am Dom, a second in the Stadtmuseum Simeonstift, and a third in the Rheinisches Landesmuseum.
-I gave a talk and wrote a report about the trip, which I had placed on the Internet.
+There were actually three exhibitions: one in the Museum am Dom, a second in the Stadtmuseum Simeonstift, and a third in the Rheinisches Landesmuseum.
+I gave a talk and wrote a report about the trip, which I posted on the Internet.

 From the 10th to the 12th of November, the Museumsgesellschaft traveled again to Trier for an exhibition, this time about the fall of the Roman Empire again in three museums.

-The Museum am Dom presented Im Zeichen des Kreuzes (In the Sign of the Cross), the role of Christianity.
-The Stadtmuseum showed Das Erbe Roms (The Legacy of Rome), highlighting the Empire's impact on art and history, while the Landesmuseum gave a global overview on Der Untergang des Römischen Reiches (The Fall* of the Roman Empire), i.e., of the disintegration of the Roman Empire in the first centuries AD.
+The Museum am Dom presented Im Zeichen des Kreuzes (In the Sign of the Cross), a presentation on the role of Christianity.
+The Stadtmuseum showed Das Erbe Roms (The Legacy of Rome), highlighting the Empire's impact on art and history.
+The Landesmuseum gave a global overview of Der Untergang des Römischen Reiches (The Fall* of the Roman Empire), i.e., the disintegration of the Roman Empire in the first centuries AD.

 *Fall is an exaggerated, misleading term